HariSekhon/DevOps-Bash-tools/README.md

 - `screensaver_activate.scpt` - activate screensaver
 - `shorten_text_selection.scpt` - shortens the selected text in the prior window.
 Replaces `and` with `&` and crushes out multiple blank lines.
 I use this for LinkedIn comments due to the short 1250 character limit

-`configs/hammerspoon/init.lua` - event handlers to automatically switch from AirPods connecting to multi-output audio to be able to Shazam songs while watching movies or TV shows on AirPods.
+`configs/.hammerspoon/init.lua` - event handlers to automatically switch from connecting AirPods to multi-output audio to be able to Shazam songs while watching movies or TV shows on AirPods

 See also [Mac](https://github.com/HariSekhon/Knowledge-Base/blob/main/mac.md) page in [HariSekhon/Knowledge-Base](https://github.com/HariSekhon/Knowledge-Base).